Curriculum & Program Timeline - RPN Stream

 Level 1: September to December

 Students will begin to gain an understanding of the philosophical, theoretical and ethical foundations of the nursing profession and nursing practice.
 Concepts such as health promotion, relational practice, social determinants of health, social justice, and person-centered collaborative care are emphasized.
-First level students will spend four hours per week in clinical laboratory settings learning and applying introductory health assessment techniques necessary to begin the process of developing clinical judgment as a nurse.
+An introduction to health informatics in nursing is also explored.

-• Nursing 3820A (0.5 credit) – Microbiology and Immunology for Nursing Students
+• Nursing 3820A – Microbiology and Immunology for Nursing Students

 Level 2: January to April

-• Nursing 2630B (0.5 credit) – Nursing Care for Clients with Acute & Chronic Health Challenges I
+• Nursing 2630B – Nursing Care for Clients with Acute & Chronic Health Challenges I

-• Nursing 3456B (0.5 credit) – Indigenous Health: The Influence of Policy and Practices
+• Nursing 3456B – Indigenous Health: The Influence of Policy and Practices

-• Pharmacology 2060B (0.5 credit) – Introduction to Pharmacology and Therapeutics
+• Pharmacology 2060B – Introduction to Pharmacology and Therapeutics

 Level 3: May to July

-A deeper focus on acute and chronic healthcare considerations will be discussed by students in theory, the clinical laboratory and simulation environment, as well as the clinical settings in acute care medical and surgical.
+A deeper focus on acute and chronic healthcare considerations will be discussed by students in theory, the clinical laboratory and simulation environment, as well as the clinical settings in acute care medicine and surgery.
 Research methodologies, and evidence-informed practice in nursing are also emphasized throughout this level.

-• Nursing 3630A (0.5 credit) – Nursing Care for Clients with Acute & Chronic Health Challenges II
+• Nursing 3630A – Nursing Care for Clients with Acute & Chronic Health Challenges II

-• Nursing 3900B (0.5 credit) – Clinical Application: Nursing Care of Clients with Health Challenges
+• Nursing 3900B – Clinical Application: Nursing Care of Clients with Health Challenges

 Level 4: September to December

 Students will begin to consolidate their knowledge in classes that explore ethical theories and the legal aspects of nurses’ role, nursing regulation and practice standards, social justice, leadership and advocacy.
 Students will examine the role of the nurse in shaping and influencing future directions in health and health care related to economics, technology innovation, power, and policy.
-Advanced clinical concepts are explored with a deeper understanding and application of clinical judgment in theoretical courses, as well as in professional practice placements.
+Advanced clinical concepts are explored with a deeper understanding and application of clinical judgment in theoretical courses, as well as in clinical placement.

 • Nursing 3310A (0.5 credit) – Health in a Global Context